Here are a few good reasons to hire a Pro:

 Reputable contractors will encourage the use of a written contract.
 This contract should clearly explain the scope of the work to be performed.
 It should also cover such items as surfaces to be painted, methods and extent of surface preparation, time schedules for the project, and payment procedures.

 Knowing the total scope of the work enables you to carefully evaluate the different bids you may receive with the proper information and keep them on a level playing field.
 The contract serves to protect both you and the contractor.
 Some bids might be cheaper, but look closely at the work that is going to be performed on the contract.
 If the cheaper bid left out a step that is needed to be done in order to get a quality job most likely they are going to add on more work after they got their foot in the door.
 I’ve seen it done many of times.
 One contractor quotes you a cheaper price and does the work, but then it looks bad.
 So then they tell you how much more it is going to cost to fix it, and in turn the cheaper bid ends up costing you more in the long run.

 Discuss any guarantee or warranty programs the contractor may offer.
 Ask about the manufacturer’s warranty on the products to be used on your project.
 Remember you are looking for long-term durability from the paint job.
 The use of high quality products is as important as the selection and performance of the contractor.

-Carter Custom Painting is very eager for your business.
+Carter Custom Painting is very eager for your St. Louis local business.
 We are also very proud of our craftsmanship.
 Once you have made your selection, step back and give the professional (C.C.P.)room to execute the project.
-You have both done your homework, so give the professional the opportunity to meet and exceed your expectations.
+You have both done your homework, so give the pro the opportunity to meet and exceed your expectations.
 Remember, as with anything else in life, you get what you pay for.
-If you want high quality and reliable service, Use C.C.P. for your next project.
+If you want high quality and reliable service, Use Carer Custom Painting LLC for your next project.
 Be willing to pay the price that comes with a good quality paint job.
 Good luck with your painting projects.